How Trayvon Martin’s killing inspired a generation of Black journalists and activists

 While the media has documented instances of violence against Black communities, it has clumsily reported, if at all, on the racism behind those attacks, Grant said.
 For instance, 10 days after the police killing of Michael Brown in Ferguson, Mo., half of the articles about the racial unrest taking place mentioned the word “race,” according to an analysis by Race Forward, a racial justice nonprofit.

-Edna Burton, a 21-year-old hairstylist in Columbus, remembers hearing about Martin’s killing in her salon, feeling such disbelief that she wondered if she had perhaps been too sheltered.
+Edsha Burton, a 21-year-old hairstylist in Columbus, remembers hearing about Martin’s killing in her salon, feeling such disbelief that she wondered if she had perhaps been too sheltered.
 She felt certain Zimmerman would be convicted.
 On the day of the jury’s decision, she had taken her 2-year-old son to the circus, and as they rode home, the news came on the radio and the family’s jolly chitchat went silent.

 “I felt like it opened my eyes to what really goes on, what are really the possibilities,” she said, “because the way I look at it, Trayvon could have been anyone.
 He could have been my nephew, my brother, my friend.”

-Martin’s case drew Burton to protest for the first time.
+Martin’s death drew Burton to protest for the first time.
 She explained to her son, now 12, that he had to be cautious of his surroundings.
 Sometimes, she tells him, you need to swallow your pride and look weak to stay safe.

 “I tell him that his ultimate goal is to make it home at night,” she said.

-Crystal Gomes knows her mother, who was 5 when Martin Luther King Jr. was shot, must have had that same conversation with her, the one countless Black parents have with their children about how they are perceived by White people.
+Crystal Gomes knows her mother, who was 5 when the Rev. Martin Luther King Jr. was shot, must have had that same conversation with her, the one countless Black parents have with their children about how they are perceived by White people.
 But Gomes, 19 when Martin was killed, said those words must have gone in one ear and out the other.
 She had a White boyfriend, White friends and attended a private Christian school.
 She had grown up in an entirely different world than her mother, she thought.

 “I had to reevaluate that,” she said.

-After watching the Martin case unfold, Gomes, who works for a real estate company, found herself discussing the Black experience with White friends.
-At a bachelorette trip for a friend’s wedding, she explained to one White woman why using the n-word is problematic after a video circulated of rapper Kendrick Lamar chastising a White fan for not self-censoring while singing his song, “M.A.A.D City,” onstage.
+After watching the Zimmerman trial unfold, Gomes, who works for a real estate company, found herself discussing the Black experience with White friends.
+At a bachelorette trip for a friend’s wedding, she explained to one White woman why using the n-word is problematic after a video circulated of rapper Kendrick Lamar chastising a White fan for not self-censoring while singing his song “M.A.A.D City” onstage.

 “It’s a way I can feel I can contribute,” Gomes said.
 “There are a lot of Black people who are not going to engage in those conversations because it’s exhausting having to essentially educate your oppressor.”